Independence Pass Open for Memorial Day Weekend!

-Happy Birthday America . . .
-AND to North America’s highest paved crossing of the Continental Divide: Independence Pass.
-Yep, today, July 4 this popular passage to Aspen celebrates 137 years.
+One of the favorites is North America’s highest paved crossing of the Continental Divide: Independence Pass.
+This popular summer passage to Aspen celebrates 138 years this Fourth of July.
 Here’s its story!

 So much of Colorado history is associated with mining.
 Ultimately, it’s the reason that so many flocked to the region in the late 19th century.
 So it should come as no surprise that notable Independence Pass has a mining connection as well.